jplehmann/nutritious/README.md

   * remove a ref from a tag
   * remove a tag from a ref
   * add a tag to a ref (allows creation of a new tag)
+  * should a large portion of scripture show tags contained within it?
+* tests for view/controllers: input mock resources and intercept template call

 0.2